 Thomas Pedersen has pursued a career as a singer, conductor, producer and teacher.
 He has been seen in Mame, The Sound of Music, My Fair Lady, Hello Dolly, Oklahoma, Carousel, The Pirates of Penzance and She Loves Me with numerous stock, regional and national companies.
 In 1982, he made his operatic debut with the Michigan Opera Theater, and in a ten-year span sang with the Detroit Symphony, Toledo Symphony, Toledo Opera, The June Opera Festival and The Santa Fe Chamber Music Festival.
 He has been a soloist with conductors Maurice Abravanel, Leonard Bernstein, Antal Dorati and Robert Shaw.
 As Artistic Director of Theatre Ten Ten, New York’s oldest off-Broadway theatre, he produced and music directed over 20 shows.
 He also has been Music Director at the Long Beach Civic Light Opera, The Library Theater in Warren, Pennsylvania, and the University of Michigan Opera Theater.
 He has been praised by Bruce Feld of the Los Angeles Times for his “zesty and innovative conducting” for Man of La Mancha and The Washington Post for his “expert and stylishly conducted” performances of The Music Man.
-Most recently, Mr. Pedersen was conductor for The Shakespeare Theatre Fall Gala.
-He recently retired as Head of the Music Theatre Division at The Catholic University of America, and the Director of Music at St. Paul’s United Methodist Church in Kensington, Maryland.
+Most recently he has been at Arena Stage on the creative teams of Kleptocracy, Jubilee, Newsies and Seven Guitars.
+He recently retired as Head of the Music Theatre Division at The Catholic University of America, and still serves as the Director of Music at St. Paul’s United Methodist Church in Kensington, Maryland.

 N. Thomas Pedersen

 Postgraduate / Gap Year Program Director